 “After seeing the outstanding charity work done by rugby players and the rugby family here and overseas, we knew that we wanted to find a way to add our weight to their efforts, to improve the lives of disadvantage people across the world.”

-Former England prop, appeared for England 114 times, 5 times for the British and Irish Lions, and won the 2003 Rugby World Cup.
-He is currently President of the RFU as well as having a busy and successful corporate career.
-He is a prolific supporter of charities and has raised over £2M through his annual dinners for a number of rugby, youth and health charities.
+Former England prop, appeared for England 114 times plus 5 times for the British and Irish Lions, and won the 2003 Rugby World Cup.
+He was President of the RFU in 2015 and hosted the Rugby World Cup in England.
+As well as having a busy and successful corporate career, he is a prolific supporter of charities and has raised over £2M through his annual dinners for a number of rugby, youth and health charities.

 Former Front Row and longstanding charity heavyweight in the Rugby world.
 Bruce played first class club rugby largely in the South West from the late 70’s to the early 90’s including county and regional representative appearances including against international touring teams.
-Bruce founded Prydis in 1991 which is a full service accountancy, investment, tax and legal practice with offices in Devon, Cornwall, London and Manchester which he now Chairs.
-He specialises in Corporate Finance and tax advice.
+Bruce founded Prydis in 1991 and remains its Chairman.
+It is a full service accountancy, investment, tax and legal practice which specialises in corporate finance and tax advice from offices in Devon, Cornwall, London and Manchester.

 Sally Pettipher, specialist in sports philanthropy, was originator of the All School’s legacy programme for RWC 2015 and has worked with Jason Leonard on a number of charitable initiatives.
 She holds several Trusteeships, executive and non-executive positions in sports organisations and educational establishments.

-Neil Blewitt is a corporate exchange specialist who works in the City and in his spare time is generously organising ATLAS’s inaugural Golf Day and a peloton of cyclists in the 2016 Tour of Cambridgeshire.
+Neil Blewitt is a corporate exchange specialist who works in the City and in his spare time generously organises ATLAS’s annual Golf Day, coordinates the ATLAS Trek team, and manages our increasing peloton of cyclists in the annual Grand Fondo, Tour of Cambridgeshire.